Day Trip from San Francisco to Petaluma

 Mugs sit upside down on top of an espresso machine in Sonoma County

-Petaluma Coffee & Tea Co.
+Petaluma Coffee & Tea Co. in Petaluma, California

-Afternoon: Exploring Downtown Petaluma
+Afternoon: Explore Downtown Petaluma

 The exterior of McNear's Saloon & Dining House has an old fashioned marquee in Sonoma County

-Evening: Discover Famed Brewpubs and Restaurants in Petaluma
+Evening: Discover Famed Petaluma Brewpubs and Restaurants

 By night, Petaluma boasts considerably more cool than most small cities.
-The wildly popular Lagunitas Brewery is based right here and, even if you can’t make it to one of their free (but often packed) afternoon brewery tours, you can still make a night of it at their local taproom.
+The wildly popular Lagunitas Brewery is based right here, and even if you can’t make it to one of their free (but often packed) afternoon brewery tours, you can still make a night of it at their local taproom.

 You Might Also Like